Glanosuchus: Description

 Glanosuchus macrops was first described in 1904 by South African paleontologist Robert Broom, who named the genus and species on the basis of a nearly complete holotype skull.
 The skull has been distorted during fossilization and the bone is indistinguishable from the surrounding matrix in some parts.
 In illustrating the holotype, Broom chose to reconstruct the skull of the species rather than draw the actual specimen.

-The skull of Glanosuchus is about 12 in long.
+The skull of Glanosuchus is about 30 cm long, although some skulls approached 37 cm.
 Glanosuchus probably grew to around 6 ft in length.
 Like other early therocephalians, Glanosuchus had a long, deep snout and large canine teeth.
 The incisor teeth at the front of the upper jaw are also large and blade-like.
 There are six incisors on either side of the upper jaw, the furthest one being noticeably smaller than the rest.
 Five small pointed teeth are located behind each canine.
 The snout is wider in the front than it is behind, a usual feature among therapsids but present in several other related therocephalians.
 The nostrils are positioned at the tip of the snout and directed forward.